Winifred’s Story

 A view of Upper Colwall, the idyllic setting where Winifred spent the first twenty-odd years of her life.

-Winifred Rose Allen was born at the start of 1881 – she was her parents’ sixth child and second daughter.
-The subsequent birth of two more daughters and one son (who sadly died aged four months) would complete the family tree.
-Little Winifred made her first appearance on the census the same year of her birth, when she was recorded (aged one month) living with her family at Portland Cottage, in the rural setting of Upper Colwall, Herefordshire.
-However, something must have appeared to be amiss fairly soon afterwards, as it gradually became evident that Winifred showed signs of being physically handicapped.
-There are no records to show what exactly was the problem with her, but her health condition was serious enough to make it to the census in subsequent decades, as we’ll see.
+Little Winifred made her first appearance on the census the same year of her birth, when she was recorded (aged one month) living with her family at Portland Cottage, Upper Colwall.
+However, something must have been amiss, as it gradually became evident that Winifred showed signs of having some type of handicap.
+Records do not explicitly state what ailment she suffered from, but her condition was serious enough to be referred to in subsequent censuses.

 By 1911 things for the Allen family had changed dramatically.
-Susannah Allen, Winifred’s mother, had died the previous year, and all of Winifred’s brothers were married by then and leading lives of their own.
-With her father nearing his seventieth year, Winifred’s closest relatives seem to have decided to send her to an institution where she could be “looked after” (it may not be wholly cynical to suggest that she was also “put away” as no one else could or would take care of her).
-Thus, by the time the 1911 census was taken, Winifred appears as a patient in Weymouth Street Hospital, in Marylebone (London).
-At the dawn of the twentieth century, treatment for the physically and mentally impaired was far less evolved and understood than what it has become today, and treatment of certain illnesses and conditions was considerably limited.
-It is therefore possible that, to all intents and purposes, Winifred was locked away for good.
+Susannah Allen, Winifred’s mother, had died the previous year (her father would remarry in 1914), and by then all of Winifred’s brothers were married and leading lives of their own.
+With her father nearing his seventieth year, Winifred’s closest relatives seem to have decided to send her to an institution where she could be looked after (I hope for her sake that she was not simply “put away” because no one else could or would take care of her!).
+Thus, by the time the 1911 census was taken, Winifred appears residing in Marylebone, London as a patient in Weymouth Street Hospital, described as a “home for incurables”.

 Muy emotiva esta historia y muy bien contada.
 Tienes un alma sensible y generosa.